 When to See a Counselor in DSPS

-Disabled Students Programs and Services provide counselors and an educational advisor to assist students.
-While the student will need to see a counselor in the Counseling and Advisement Center for student education plans (SEP), the DSP&S counselor or educational advisor may assist students with other issues related to the student's disability.
-The counselor/educational advisor is the student's means of accessing services.
+Disabled Students Programs and Services provide counselors, an educational advisor, and Alternate Media Specialist to assist students.
+While the student may see a counselor in the Counseling and Advisement Center for student education plans (SEP), the DSPS counselor or educational advisor may assist students with other issues related to the student's disability.

 - Priority registration